 Motivated by the way in which To the Lighthouse embraces landscapes of thought over or as action.
 We take up Woolf’s challenge of form to find a new relationship, for ourselves, to live performance.

 The first iteration of the work was performed May 8, 2011 at the Performing Garage in New York City.
-We always intended to perform the work multiple times across a ten-year period.
-Time got away from us, so to speak.
-The second iteration will be performed February 2, 2019.
-This iteration of Time Passes will be followed by others to be performed over the next two and a half years.
+The second iteration was performed February 2, 2019 at the Neighborhood House, Christ Church, Philadelphia.